-This project includes the addition of a wastewater treatment facility to an existing 2,390 MW coal fired generating facility owned and operated by Santee Cooper.
-This facility will enable the plant to treat coal ash water to meet more stringent EPA regulations.
+This project included the addition of a wastewater treatment facility to an existing 2,390 mega watt coal fired generating facility which is owned and operated by Santee Cooper.
+The new facility enables the plant to treat coal ash water to meet more stringent EPA regulations.

 Donley’s provided concrete services for the iconic restaurant during its original construction in 1963.
 Over the years, we have provided maintenance and restoration for the structure to ensure it’s long life on the shores of Lake Erie.
 Even after over half a century Donley’s is still involved with this memorable Cleveland landmark.

 In the Fall of 2017, Donley’s Restoration Group teamed with McKinney Drilling, and Huffman Equipment and Contracting to add additional reinforcement and stabilization to the 50 year old structure.
 This project required the construction of a wall, under the existing restaurant, that would protect the current 35-foot cliff face from further erosion.
 The team placed twenty-two, forty-foot-deep caissons underneath the hull of the restaurant for stabilization.
 Once these caissons were in place, a concrete pier cap was “loose formed” and placed over top of the caissons.
 This required the use of 2×4’s and plywood to form the wall, rather than a pre-engineered formwork system